jkarjala/gompet/README.md

 The one letter options (and pprof) in usages below are implemented by the framework and thus common to all clients, the long options are specific to the clients.

+By default the tool sends commands as quickly as it can using a single client.
+The number of parallel clients can be configured with the -c option.
+Optionally the request rate of each client can be limited to N commands/second using the -R option.
+The rate limit is accurate up to 500 on Windows and up to 4000 on Linux, increase the number of clients for more load.
+The load can be ramped up slowly with the -D option, a new client is started once per given duration.

 ### HTTP and FastHTTP Clients

 The gompet-http uses the standard Go http library, while the gompet-fasthttp uses the fasthttp